-We want you to be educated about the amazing opportunities out there.
+We want you to be educated about the amazing opportunities out there, whether you’re looking for an entry level .
 And, if you choose to accept the challenge, absolutely confident that your pick of a sales career sector is the perfect choice for you.
-So, without further ado, we’ve compiled the four best sales jobs in each of their industries for 2019.
+So, without further ado, we’ve compiled the top jobs for sales in each of their industries for 2019.

-These types of sales fall into the financial services industry.
+These types of jobs fall into the financial services industry.
 This sector is focused heavily on money management as well as B2B services.
-It is a sector that has seen continuous growth for a large amount of time.
+It is a sector that has seen continuous growth over the past several years.
 Banks, security, insurance, these are all industries that have high growth as well as amazing job security.

-What makes merchant service sales representatives stand a head above the rest is the high income potential combined with residual income opportunity.
+What makes merchant service representatives stand a head above the rest is the high income potential combined with residual income opportunity.
 Residual income can be a rare find in the world today.
-Merchant sales representative positions are a hidden gem.
-You’re able to make commission each month based off of previous sales.
+Merchant sales representative jobs are a hidden gem for successful candidates.
+You’re able to make commission each month based off of previous deals.

 So, while you’re hard at work, your past accomplishments will fall into the gift that keeps on giving.

-Working as an outside sales representative means a continuous new and exciting experience.
-Does the ability to meet new business owners and talk about seriously improving their company excite you?
+Working as an outside sales representative means for most employers means a continuous new and exciting experience.
+Does the ability to meet new business owners and talk about seriously improving their organization excite you?

 Of course though, in this sector you will be working more on your own rather than in a group.
 This is perfect for those people craving flexibility as well as independence.

-Look for companies that provide and explain their extensive sales training program, offer benefits including travel expenses and give you everything they possibly can to make sure you succeed.
+Look for companies and jobs that provide and explain their extensive sales training program, offer benefits including travel expenses and give you everything they possibly can to make sure you succeed.